MorantzGroup/Plus3/README.md

 # Plus3
 Code Used for Plus3 GOTV project.

-Code Used for Plus3 GOTV project.

 Developed by Daniel E. Ho, Alison Morantz, Cassandra Handan-Nader and Tom Rutter.